andrewblais/andrewblais/README.md

 -   🐙 [github.com/andrewblais](https://github.com/andrewblais)

--   👋 Looking for guidance in getting started with contributing to projects here.
+-   👋 Please reach out if you can offer guidance to this GitHub project contribution newbie.